 So two big things are happening in our house this week.
 First, my blog turns 6 on Wednesday!
 It’s crazy to think that I’ve been sharing recipes and bits of life here for that long.
 If you’ve been hanging around since the beginning (thank you!), then you know things have come a long way since those first posts and photos, ha!
-I’ve gone back and updated photos on a couple posts, but for the most part, they are the originals.
+I’ve gone back and updated photos on a couple posts like this Cheesy Hashbrown Casserole, but for the most part, they are the originals.

-And although the photos may not be great, I still make this for breakfast every year for my birthday, these potatoes every year for Thanksgiving and Christmas and this trifle (or these cookies) whenever I want a quick and easy dessert.
-Not to mention that I’m still pretty proud of this cake, even though I don’t make cakes like that these days.
-Oh, and these pancakes – they make regular appearances.
+And although the photos may not be great, I still make this Funfetti Cake Batter French Toast Casserole for breakfast every year for my birthday, this Sweet Potato Casserole every year for Thanksgiving and Christmas and this Caramel Macchiato Tiramisu Trifle (or these Caramel Clusters) whenever I want a quick and easy dessert.
+Not to mention that I’m still pretty proud of this 70th birthday hat cake, even though I don’t make cakes like that these days.
+Oh, and these Funfetti Cake Batter Pancakes – they make regular appearances.
 Some of those original recipes really are my faves!

 The other big thing this week is that we are taking the boys on their first road trip!
 We aren’t going far, but it’ll be a bit of an experiment.
 I’m pretty sure we’ll drive at night and hope they just sleep.
 Fingers crossed!